-Vegas Suspect Sent Girlfriend Out Of The Country Shortly Before Shooting, Her Sisters Say
+Vegas Suspect Sent Girlfriend Out Of The Country Shortly Before Attack, Her Sisters Say

 “Marilou Danley is my sister, she is a good person and gentle soul.
 A mother, grandmother, a sister, a friend,” the sister added.

-Police have labeled Danley, an Australian citizen who lived in Mesquite, Nevada with Paddock, a person of interest in the investigation after finding some of her identification on Paddock.
-She landed in Los Angeles late Tuesday night to meet with agents from Federal Bureau of Investigation as well as Las Vegas police.
+Police have labeled Danley, an Australian citizen who lived with Paddock in Mesquite, Nevada, a person of interest in the investigation after finding some of her identification papers on Paddock.
+She landed in Los Angeles late Tuesday night to meet with agents from FBI and the Las Vegas police.

 Scant details have emerged about Danley’s relationship with Paddock.
 She moved to the U.S. in 1989, 7 News said, and married Geary Danley in 1990.
 The marriage lasted 25 years, The New York Times reported.
 The pair divorced after Danley met Paddock while working as a waitress at the Atlantis Casino Resort Spa.